Klek, Zrenjanin: Foundation of the village

 The village of Klek was founded in 1765 and was initially settled by Romanians who originated from Pomorišje.
 After Romanians, Serbs settled in the village as well, but they were resettled to the Military Frontier in 1783–84.
-After that, the village was settled by the German (Donauschwaben, Banatschwaben) colonists.
+After that, the village was settled by the German (Danube Swabians, Banat Swabians) colonists.
 The German colonists initially gathered in the city of Ulm and other areas on the Danube and from there, they were brought, via the Danube, to the Banat.
-The original village of Klek was founded on a different spot, further to the north from the position of the current village, near the River Bega, on a swampy marsh formed by the Temesch and Bega River, in the Banat Region.
+The original village of Klek was founded on a different spot, further to the north from the position of the current village, near the Bega River, on a swampy marsh formed by the Temesch and the Bega, in the Banat Region.

 In 1718–1723, the construction of the Bega canal began.
 The Bega Canal was the first navigational canal, established between the places of Temeschwar and present-day Klek.
 Digging of the canal, namely the construction of the artificial riverbed of the Bega River started in 1718.
 The works started in the southeast of Temeschwar (today in Romania), and went all the way to present-day Klek, in the length of about 70 km (about 37 km in present-day Romania).
 The digging lasted for five years.

 The first German settlers were from the places of Sharpeville, Saint Hubert and Solute.
 Typically, the settlers arrived in groups originating from the same area, so their lifestyles, customs, as well as their language were preserved.
 The settlers transformed a useless swampland into a land that produced many useful crops.
 The farmers produced crops such as corn, sugar beet, hemp, tobacco, sunflower, poppy, as well as various other fruits and vegetables.
 The original village, however, became unpopulated due to repeated flooding caused by the River Bega, so the village was moved to the present-day location in 1818.
 In that year (1818), population of Klek numbered 168 houses.
 Descendants of the German settlers lived in Klek until the end of the World War II events in Yugoslavia.